Feugon/Simple-Compiler/README.md

 ## Acknoweledgments
 This project was attempted largely in part because I saw a brief article by Austin Henley about creating his own minute compiler.
 The article was so interesting that I decided to tackle this project head on and try to implement my own design.
-Here is the link to the article: https://austinhenley.com/blog/teenytinycompiler1.html
+Here is the link to the article: https://austinhenley.com/blog/teenytinycompiler1.html.
+I employed the help of ChatGPT for writing the README and debugging some code.